Dublin in December: Holiday in the Emerald Isle

 Is Dublin expensive to visit?

 Dublin can be relatively expensive to visit.
 Accommodation, dining, and attractions tend to be pricier compared to other European cities.
 On average, mid-range hotels cost around €100-€150 per night, and meals at restaurants can range from €15-€30 per person.
 However, budget options are available, and many attractions offer discounts or free entry, making it possible to manage costs.
-To make the most of your stay, you might want to consider signing up for city-break tours.
+To make the most of your stay, you might want to consider opting for city-break packages.

 Is it possible to take a train from Dublin to London?